vivekcode01/StreamIt/docs/guide/media-transcode-package.md

 ## Pipeline

 Typically a package job is scheduled right after a transcode job.
 Superstreamer can do this for you with the `/jobs/pipeline` API.

+The pipeline job has sane defaults and is best used if you don't need to heavily customize your transcode and package profiles.